teach-afp/www/input/lecture2.md

 ## Points, Vectors, and Matrices in a separate module

-* The interface for shapes uses auxiliary mathematical abstractions
+* The interface for shapes uses auxiliary mathematical abstractions.

-* We define them in a different module (`Matrix.hs`)
+* We define them in a different module (`Matrix.hs`).

 ## Alternative implementation : deep embedding